informalsystems/hermes/docs/spec/fungible-token-transfer/README.md

 ### Importing the specification into TLA+ toolbox

 To import the specification in the TLA+ toolbox and run TLC:
-  - add a new spec in TLA+ toolbox with the root-module file `ICS20Environment.tla`
+  - add a new spec in TLA+ toolbox with the root-module file `IBCTokenTransfer.tla`
   - create a model
   - assign a value to the constants
   - choose "Temporal formula" as the behavior spec, and use the formula `Spec`